The Truth About Statins

 • Chapter 2: This chapter provides a chronological history of how statin-type cholesterol-lowering drugs came to be the most frequently prescribed drugs in the world.
 The author discusses the major research papers that have been published since the first statin -- lovastatin (Mevacor®) -- was approved in 1987.
 She also summarizes what happened with cerivastatin (Baycol® by Bayer Pharmaceuticals) and why it was removed from the market in 2001.
 This chapter is excellent.

 • Chapter 3: Chapter 3 discusses side effects of statins.
-It begins with summaries of 3 patients: one is an attorney and another is a cardiovascular surgeon.
-Both of these patients experienced very serious side effects attributed to the statins they were taking.
+It begins with several patient experiences: one is an attorney and another is a cardiovascular surgeon.
+Both of these patients developed very serious side effects attributed to the statins they were taking.
 These cases are powerful.
 Then, Dr. Roberts discusses the major side effects of statins, explaining concepts such as the importance of co-enzyme Q-10, and, that the myelin sheath of nerves is critically dependent on cholesterol.
 This chapter is superb.

 • Chapter 4: In this chapter, the author points out that research findings conducted in male subjects cannot always be translated unequivocally to female subjects, something that has been overlooked in heart disease research until recently.
 Here is where she skewers the controversial rosuvastatin JUPITER study vigorously.